-5.2.3 It is expected that the participation in and expenditure of University funds on events and arrangements defined in Section 5.2.1 above should satisfy the test that "the approving officer should be comfortable in disclosing the cost of the entertainment and hospitality given, should that be required, and be able to identify the benefit to the University".
+5.2.3 It is expected that the participation in and expenditure of University funds on events and arrangements defined in Section 5.2.1 above should satisfy the test that "the approving officer will be required to disclose the the cost of the entertainment and hospitality given, the event participants, and the benefit to the University".

-5.2.4 Approval of expenditure on entertainment of this type will be in accordance with the guidelines set out in Section 2.1 and Section 2.2 of this policy.
+5.2.4 Approval of expenditure on entertainment of this type will be in accordance with the procedures set out in Sections 2.1-2.3 of these procedures.

 5.2.5 When guest lists are being compiled, the following guidelines should be followed: